Protracted Rope Bondage

 Loss of Circulation

-if your whole hand or foot or whatever is going numb (as if you slept on it), and you can still move it - that’s circulation loss and is “ok.”
-If it’s not in your risk profile to have circulation loss, that’s ok too - change up the rope, but it is “safer” than nerve pain/damage.
+If your whole hand or foot or whatever is going numb (as if you slept on it), and you can still move it - that’s circulation loss and is “ok.”
+If it’s not in your risk profile to experience circulation loss, that’s okay too - change up the rope, but it's safer than nerve pain or damage.

 Numbness

 The fluid push and potential blood flow loss can cause symptoms of numbness in the limbs.
-This ranges from light “pins and needles” through levels of “going to sleep” to atrophy.
-The major contributors to this will be the tightness and length of time the rope bondage occurs.
+This ranges from mild “pins and needles” to levels of numbness, progressing to a state of “going to sleep” and ultimately to atrophy.
+The major contributors to this will be the tightness and duration of the rope bondage.

 Initiated Pain

-The effects can also have effects when the bindings are removed.
-The most prevalent is once the blood flow returns are the sensation of itching or pain.
+The effects can also occur when the bindings are removed.
+The most prevalent symptom once the blood flow returns is the sensation of itching or pain.
 With protracted periods, it may take time for the full range of motion to return.

 Bruising

-The patchiness and bruising to several areas, particularly with prolonged sensation, will occur as the blood flow returns and the tissue damage (including capillary ruptures) then fills with blood.
+The patchiness and bruising in several areas, particularly with prolonged sensation, will occur as blood flow returns and the tissue damage (including capillary ruptures) fills with blood.

 Nerve Damage

 Mid to long-term bondage with loss of blood circulation can affect the nerves as they become starved for oxygen.
-Nerve pain or damage can easily be indicated by tingling or burning sensations while unable to move the hand or grip strongly an object or another person's hand.
-Light sensations such as numbness and “pins-and-needles” are a sign of mild nerve damage.
-Lack of sensitivity and pain induction is more median level, and wholesale loss of sensation of the constant pain syndrome is one of long-term damage.
-Both mid and long-term damage may have the side effect of “phantom pain,” where even non-interfered body tissues can experience spasms of pain or have pain appear localized outside the body (like 4-5 inches from the elbows).
-The phantom pain outside the body is a factor the body remembers a position contorted to and originally feeling the pain.
-The mind then projects that pain relative to the position the body was in at the time of the pain originally occurring.
+Nerve pain or damage can be easily indicated by tingling or burning sensations, often accompanied by the inability to move the hand or grip an object or another person's hand strongly.
+Light sensations, such as numbness and “pins and needles,” are a sign of mild nerve damage.
+Lack of sensitivity and pain induction is at a median level, and wholesale loss of sensation in the constant pain syndrome is one of the long-term damages.
+Both mid- and long-term damage may have the side effect of “phantom pain,” where even non-interfered-with body tissues can experience spasms of pain or have pain appear localized outside the body, such as 4-5 inches from the elbows.
+The phantom pain outside the body is a factor that causes the body to remember a position as being contorted, and it originally feels the pain.
+The mind then projects that pain relative to the position the body was in at the time of the pain's original occurrence.

 Length of Impact

 Any of these symptoms can last from minutes to hours, even days or months.
-The compounding of damage will occur if the body is not allowed to recover fully; however, the older or less fit subject.
-The more protracted the experience.
-There is an increased chance of compound damage, particularly with nerves.
-Hence once nerve damage occurs, the likelihood of compound damage dramatically increases.
+The compounding of damage will occur if the body is not allowed to recover fully, especially in older or less fit subjects, the more protracted the experience.
+There is an increased risk of nerve damage, particularly with compounds.
+Hence, once nerve damage occurs, the likelihood of compound damage dramatically increases.
 This is then a clear indicator to make an intelligent and informed about continuing the offending activities.

 Too Tight

 There is a real need for expertise and practice to understand when rope bondage is too tight.
 Start lightly, do not jump to suspension until practice and experience have been developed.
-This understanding takes years and scores of sessions for the dominant or rope enthusiast to understand the correct blend of factors to make intelligent decisions.
-The factors are numerous depending on all factors above and body type as well as conditioning.
-Therefore, knowing this can change on a case-by-case basis.
-Both parties must learn with practice what feels “right” or “wrong.”
+This understanding takes years and numerous sessions for the dominant or rope enthusiast to grasp the correct blend of factors necessary for making informed decisions.
+The factors are multiple, depending on all aspects mentioned above, body type, and conditioning.
+Therefore, this understanding can vary on a case-by-case basis.
+Both parties must learn through practice what feels right or wrong.

 An indication to Cease Activities

-Any indication while in session during a given activity has negative concerns; this indicates either changing the ropes, tightness or halt the activity (particularly if suspension) as quickly as is safely possible.
+Any indication of negative concerns during a session, particularly while engaging in a given activity, warrants immediate action.
+This may involve adjusting the ropes, tightening or halting the activity (especially if involving suspension) as quickly and safely as possible.
 All parties need to be observant, and submissives or bondage objects need to identify nerve pain vs circulation loss and that if something feels off or wrong, react appropriately.
-It is better to be cautious in these cases; even if no real damage occurs, it is prudent to avoid it.
+It is better to be cautious in these cases; even if no real damage occurs, it is prudent to err on the side of caution.
 The most dangerous response is, “I am submissive; it is my duty to accept all things regardless of my concerns.”